 - Flip flops or sandals.
 You’ll want to pack sandals for showers and hot springs.

 Some Iceland campsites don’t allow outdoor shoes inside the kitchen facility, so you’ll want something easy to slip on and off.
-I wore my Chacos which worked, but wished I had invested in Crocs for easier slip on and off.
+I wore my Chacos which worked, but wished I had invested in Crocs for easier slip-on and off.

 - Hiking pants (2+ and at least 1 waterproof).
 My biggest regret was not packing a pair of waterproof pants.
-I got soaked and cold while hiking in rain and visiting powerful waterfalls.
+I got soaked and cold while hiking in the rain and visiting powerful waterfalls.
 I bought these quick-dry hiking pants specifically for this trip and they were amazing (very quick to dry) for the days I didn’t get too wet.